hepplerj/notebook/_includes/front.md

 ## Welcome

 My name is [Jason Heppler](http://jasonheppler.org) and I am a digital historian in the Department of History at Stanford University.
 You can get in touch with me at `jason@jasonheppler.org`.
 This is my open research notebook which contains notes of my ongoing research projects.
 The best places to start are:

-- [Recent activity](): listing the most recent updates to the notebook
+- [Recent activity](/archive/): listing the most recent updates to the notebook
-- [All pages](): see all pages in the notebook alphabetically
+- [All pages](/archive-alphabetical/): see all pages in the notebook alphabetically

+Also, check out the project tabs along the lefthand side.
 I also maintain [GitHub repositories](http://github.com/hepplerj) for other work related to my research and scholarship.

 ### Active Projects